Unleash/unleash-client-php/README.md

 You may also be interested in the [Symfony Bundle](https://github.com/Unleash/unleash-client-symfony) for this package.

-This implementation conforms to the official Unleash standards and implements all of Unleash features.

 > Unleash allows you to gradually release your app's feature before doing a full release based on multiple strategies
 > like releasing to only specific users or releasing to a percentage of your user base.
 Read more in the above linked
 > documentations.